Tortious Assault: The Threat or Fear of Imminent Harmful Contact | Lynxs Paralegal

 The Law

-Tortious assault was well explained within the case of Barker v.
-Barker, 2020 ONSC 3746, where it was said:
+The tort of assault was explained well in the case of Barker v.
+Barker, 2020 ONSC 3746, wherein it was stated:

 [1194] Turning to the tort of assault, the courts across Canada have embraced a common definition, as expounded upon by the Saskatchewan Court of Appeal in McLean v McLean, 2019 SKCA 15, at paras 59-60: